loresuso/falco-action/README.md

 #### Config file - syscall filtering
-Captures can become very big and hard to manage.
-For this reason, applying syscall filters would help keep captures light but provide all the information we need to assess what is going on in our workflows.
+Captures can become very big and complex to manage.
+To address this, applying syscall filters helps keep captures manageable while retaining all the necessary information to assess activity in our workflows.

-By default, the action will drop the following syscalls contained in `syscall_ignore.config` file.
+By default, the action will drop the following syscalls specified in the `syscall_ignore.config` file.

 ```yaml
 {